Call for STARs

 Full STAR submissions will then undergo a single blind, two-stage review process, similar to that of regular papers submitted to Computer Graphics Forum, where 3-4 external experts on the respective topic will evaluate the STAR.

 - Once your full STAR submission has been accepted or conditionally accepted, submit your revised version together with a cover letter detailing your changes by April 23rd, 2021.
 To do so, please go to “submissions in progress” in PCS.

 The sketch as well as the full version submission of the STAR should be submitted as a PDF file using the Eurovis 2021 LaTeX2e Style template.
+On Overleaf this template can be imported easily by selecting “New Project” -> “Upload Project” and uploading the zip file.
 Use EGauthorGuidelines-eurovis21-star.tex for your submission.

 Please make sure that an image embedded in your paper does not contain transparent pixels (i.e., an alpha channel of a transparent color), because this will lead to problems when the resulting PDF is displayed or printed.

 Submissions can also include supplementary material such as videos or executable programs.
 The server will accept uploads of at most 200 MB, so multiple files of over 200 MB must be submitted separately.
 Please use only the most common video codecs (e.g., MP4 format using the H.264 codec) to maximize the chances that the reviewers can see it.

 STAR sketches and full STARs are submitted using the Precision Conference System (PCS).

 A state-of-the-art report submitted to Eurovis 2021 must be original, unpublished work.
 Any work that has previously been published or has simultaneously been submitted in a substantially similar form to any other conference or journal will be rejected.